tgalal/yowsup/README.md

 ### Linux

-You need to have installed python headers (from probably python-dev package) and ncurses-dev, then run
+You need to have installed Python headers (probably from python-dev package) and ncurses-dev, then run
 ```
 python3 setup.py install
 ```